• Visit

 Location: One mile north of the Old Harbor or five miles north of Oval Beach.

-The solution was to dig a new channel that avoided the oxbow by cutting straight toward the lake at the river’s northern curve.
+The solution was to dig a new channel that avoided the oxbow by cutting straight toward the lake at the river’s most northern curve.
 In 1906, the 1,200-foot long by 200-foot wide by 14-foot deep new channel was completed at a cost of $250,000 (that’s about $9 million today).

 Contact